Fast and flexible inference for joint models of multivariate longitudinal and survival data using Integrated Nested Laplace Approximations: Discussion

 Our simulation studies mimic the design proposed in the function \textit{simData()} of the R package \textbf{joineRML} (see \citet{hickey2018joinerml}) but we extended it to non-Gaussian outcomes.
-Therefore the design is not specifically chosen to fit with \textbf{R-INLA} but rather based on previous simulations for multivariate joint models and limited by \textbf{joineRML} and \textbf{rstanarm}'s range of models that can be fitted.
+Therefore the design is not specifically chosen to fit with \textbf{R-INLA} but rather based on previous simulations for multivariate joint models and limited by the range of models \textbf{joineRML} and \textbf{rstanarm} can fit.
 Our comparison of the available methodologies to fit multivariate joint models suggests that the iterative algorithms reach some limitations when fitting complex models, compared to the Bayesian approach implemented in \textbf{R-INLA}.
+In practice, INLA is specifically designed to fit latent Gaussian models and works well for any model that can be expressed as an LGM, it has the well-known strengths of the Bayesian framework for small data applications and its efficient computations make it scale well for complex models and data-rich applications.
 For the MCMC approach, our simulations show that \textbf{JMbayes2} has much better properties compared to \textbf{rstanarm}, both in terms of frequentist properties and computation time.
 It is the best alternative to \textbf{R-INLA} available at the moment since it is able to fit models with similar features for a moderate increase in computation time.
-Despite not being able to fit the same model as proposed in our application Section, \textbf{JMBayes2} is able to fit a similar model that includes a full variance-vovariance matrix for the all the random effects of the model (while our model for the application assume independence between random effects accross longitudinal markers).
+Nevertheless, for complex models, a very high number of iterations may be required.
+For instance, in the application model with full covariance matrix, after 100 000 iterations in \textbf{JMbayes2} (CPU time of 10 hours when \textbf{R-INLA} procedure for the same model took 40 minutes), some of the parameters still had a Rhat$>$1.10 which suggests additional iterations are still required.